 According to La Floresta Project Manager Jim Martinez, the construction schedule was recommended by Caltrans, and approved by the City of Brea.
 He says it will help the La Floresta development team complete the project on a faster time schedule.

 What type of work is being done?

 Contact Brea's Public Works Department or Caltrans if you have questions or comments about this improvement project.

 Capriana, a world-class Continuing Care Retirement Community (CCRC) by Oakmont Senior Living, has completed construction.
 Located on a 5-1/2 acre campus at the southeast corner of La Floresta's 120-acre Multi-generational Master Planned Community.
 Oakmont's newest signature property will offer 75 apartment homes, four casitas (individual homes), and a care center for those ages 60+.
 Capriana residents will have access to dozens of amenities, including concierge and housekeeping services, spa treatments and gourmet cuisine.
 Assisted care is available in the private residences if needed.
-Comprehensive services such as memory care for Alzheimer's and dementia residents are also on site at the Capriana Care Center.
+Villagio at Capriana provides Resident-Centered Memory Care in Orange County.

 "Oakmont Senior Living is dedicated to exemplary service in our signature communities and the highest quality of life for our residents," says Bill Gallaher, founder and principal of Oakmont Senior Living.
 "We are excited to introduce Capriana and to bring our first-rate quality and elegant style to Brea."

 To learn more about Capriana, stop by the Capriana Visitor Center open daily 9 a.m. - 5 p.m., located on La Floresta Drive at Imperial Highway between Valencia and Rose Drive or call 714-996-1239.